Catherine22/Frontend-Development/JavaScript/README.md

 ## IIFE

-Aka Immediately-invoked Function Expression, a common Javascript design pattern.
+IIFE is known as Immediately-invoked Function Expression, a typical Javascript design pattern.
-It lets you to call functions immediately right after it is created.
+It lets you call functions immediately right after it is created.
 E.g.

-Normally, you cannot
+Typically, you cannot code as follows:

 ```Javascript
 function a() {